 3. Taxes (The Silver Lining)

 This is where Switzerland wins — and where the “high cost of living” narrative breaks down.
+For a detailed canton-by-canton comparison of tax rates, deductions, and Quellensteuer tips, see our Swiss Tax Guide for Expats.

 Income Tax Comparison